pond/dnd/party_ripa/journals/campaign_7/part_2.md

 Francesc noticed something familiar about the spy's cloak, before she killed herself.
 It's elven! **A cloak of Elvenkind** - a magical item that aids stealth.

+Arturo notes that there are three different kinds of insignia:

+* The cleric/acolyte wore regalia that wasn't quite noble, but was certainly more tidy than an average highwayman!
+There was also the medallion, which we took.
+* The other three have identical-looking cloaks, that seem to be almost like a uniform.
+We take those in case they come in handy for infiltration or bluffing.

+We do at least remember to pull bodies off the road...
+Eventually we figure out that perhaps shallow graves are a good idea, just to at least try and hide something in the woods off the side.

-Animal handling check goes well and Thorin calms the horse - who tells Thorin that his name is Bruiser - so that the group can now take the wagon.
+Animal handling check goes well and Thorin calms the horse - who tells Thorin that his name is Bruiser - so that the group can now take the wagon, moving it up the road a little so we're not right next to the bodies.
+A short rest later to tend to wounds, and we can go.

 The game is afoot!

 ### Level 2 by Milestone

-(End of part 1)
+(End of part 2)